 In general, estimates of predictive accuracy are one aspect of a thoughtful model building and assessment process, but are insufficient on their own (Gelman et al. 2013 pg 180, Burnham and Anderson 2002 pg 16).
-This is particularly true in if there is little or no clear difference in overall predictive accuracy, but important differences in model predictions (e.g., Link et al. 2020), or when robust predictions are required for years or regions with relatively few data against which predictions can be assessed (e.g., the earlier years of the BBS).
+This is particularly true if there is little or no clear difference in overall predictive accuracy, but important differences in model predictions.
+For example, the overall cross validation results do not distinguish between the SLOPE and GAMYE for Cooper’s Hawk, and yet predictions are very different in the first and last few years of the time series (Fig 4).
+In contrast, the overall cross validation results for Carolina Wren suggest the DIFFERENCE model is preferred over the GAMYE, and yet the trajectories are almost identical (Fig 4 and Supplemental Material Figure S5).
+Predictive accuracy is also complicated when robust predictions are required for years or regions with relatively few data against which predictions can be assessed (e.g., the earlier years of the BBS).
 We agree with Link et al. (2020) that we should not select models based on a particular pattern in the results.
 In fact, the necessary subjective process occurs before any quantitative analyses (Burnham and Anderson 2002), and relies on “careful thinking” to balance the objectives; the model; and the data (Chatfield 1995).
 The careful thinking required to select a BBS model or to interpret the BBS status and trend estimates, is to consider the consequences of the potential conflicts between the model structures (“constraints on the model parameters” sensu Chatfield 1995) and the objectives of the use of the modeled estimates.
 We suggest that the GAMYE’s strong cross-validation performance and its flexible assumptions that match the most common uses of the BBS status and trends estimates, make it a particularly useful model for the sort of omnibus analysis conducted by the CWS and other agencies.

 Acknowledgements